Euler912/Vesper-Quant/README.md

-# Vesper Capital
+Our vision is to push the boundaries of applied mathematics through rigorous research and continuous innovation.
-Vesper’s vision is to transform advanced mathematics into a practical toolkit for financial markets.
-The project focuses on applying Robust Optimization algorithms to develop trading strategies that go beyond 'on-paper' profitability, effectively navigating the statistical noise and inherent uncertainty of the capital markets.
+Mission: Transforming advanced mathematical concepts into practical, high-performance toolkits for financial markets.
+We specialize in leveraging Robust Optimization to develop trading strategies designed to transcend theoretical profitability, effectively navigating the statistical noise and inherent uncertainty of global capital markets.